prebid/prebid.github.io/dev-docs/get-started-with-prebid-server.md

 <ul id="prebid-server-bidder-list"></ul>

-If you want to report a bug which isn't listed, please [open an issue](https://github.com/prebid/prebid-server/issues/new) with a title that begins with `[{bidderName}]`.
+If you want to report a bug which isn't listed, please [open an issue](https://github.com/prebid/prebid-server/issues/new).
+Use the bidder code at the beginning of the title.
+For example, `[indexExchange]` or `[sovrn]`.

-Bidder params are specified by JSON schemas.
-For more info, see [this tutorial](https://spacetelescope.github.io/understanding-json-schema/).
+The bidder params are specified by JSON schemas.
+For more details, see [this tutorial](https://spacetelescope.github.io/understanding-json-schema/).

 {: .alert.alert-success :}
 **Prebid Server is open source!**